Smoked lamb ribs are tender and packed full of flavor. Learn how to smoke lamb ribs with our easy barbecue recipe.

 Best Wood for Smoking Lamb Ribs

-Lamb has a strong flavor, so will pair well with robust woods like hickory or mesquite.
+Because of its naturally strong flavor, the best woods for smoking lamb are robust hardwoods like hickory or mesquite.
 Hickory has been a popular barbecue wood choice for years thanks to its robust and nutty flavor.

 Similarly, mesquite has a bold flavor profile and is a staple of Texas-style barbecue in particular.
 Its pungent and intense smoke aroma has made it a classic wood choice.